Doula Services in Connecticut

 What Does a Doula Do?

-A postpartum doula provides breastfeeding or bottle-feeding support, emotional support, infant care and advice, and informational and educational resources to the new parent and their family.
-When Linda from A Loving Touch Doula, cares for you, she will do errands, light household tasks, and cooking, if there is time, as your nutritional needs are very important during this time of healing.
+A postpartum doula provides infant feeding support, such as breastfeeding and/or bottle-feeding guidance.
+Emotional support, such as listening and navigating through this overwhelming time in your life, infant care and advice, and informational and educational resources to the new parent and their family.
+When Linda, from A Loving Touch Doula, cares for you, she will take care of daily meal preparation, and provide healthy and nutritious nourishment throughout the day, as your nutritional needs are very important during this time of healing.

 Consultations and Visits

-Consultations before a contract is signed are approximately one hour long and take place in your home.
+Consultations before a contract is signed are approximately one hour long and take place in person, by phone or via a zoom call.
 This consult will offer me insight into what you may be looking for in the way of care.
 The postpartum period that I generally cover is between birth to 12 weeks.
-During this time, I may come to your home daily for approximately 4 to 6 hours, or you may prefer only 3 days a week.
+During this time, I may come to your home daily, for approximately 4 to 6 hours, or you may prefer only 2 or 3 days a week.

 Each family has different dynamics, and this will determine my length of service.
 Once a decision has been made on the allotted time of service, a contract will be put in place to assure both parties of the exact time saved for your care.
-You may decide you do not need a doula to visit your home daily, yet you are still unsure about how to care for the precious newborn you are going to be bringing home perhaps a visit once a week for 4 weeks may work best for you.
+You may decide you do not need a doula to visit your home daily, yet you are still very unsure about how to care for the precious newborn you are going to be bringing home.
+Perhaps a visit once a week for 4-6 weeks may work best for you.
+I can customize your needs to fit best for your family.

 How I Can Help You

-Relax.
+Relax and take a deep breath.
 All of this takes time and patience to figure out.
-You are both new at this.
-As your doula, I can visit with you once or twice a week or every other week to give you the peace of mind you need to ensure you are learning everything you need to know.
+You and your baby are both new at this.
+As your doula, I can visit with you daily, once or twice a week or every other week to give you the peace of mind you need to ensure you are learning everything you need to know to care for your baby.

 Newborn Care Specialist